selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 You can also use [an offline QR code generator for this](https://iancoleman.io/bip39/) (ideally on an airgapped device).

 #### Tiny Seed, OneKey KeyTag or Binary Grid
 [Tiny Seed](https://tinyseed.io/), [Onekey KeyTag](https://onekey.so/products/onekey-keytag/) and others directly encode a seed as binary, allowing for a very compact mnemonic storage.
-Krux devices have machine vision capabilities that allow users to scan these metal plates and instantly load mnemonics engraved on them (this feature is not available in Krux Android app).
+Krux devices have machine vision capabilities that allow users to scan these metal plates and instantly load mnemonics engraved on them (this feature is not available in [Krux Mobile Android app](../../faq.md#what-is-krux-mobile-android-app)).

 To properly scan, place the backup plate over a black background and paint the punched bits black to increase contrast.
 You can also scan the thermally printed version, or a filled template.
 You can find some [examples of mnemonics encoded here](../features/tinyseed.md).
 Alternatively, you can find [templates to scan or print here](https://github.com/odudex/krux_binaries/tree/main/templates).